mynodebtc/mynode_docs/docs/advanced/flash-sd-card.md

 ## Insert SD Card into Device

-Finally, the last steps is to take the SD card and insert it into the unpowered device.
+Finally, the last step is to take the SD card and insert it into the unpowered device.

 <center>
   <figure>